robotic4udio/tromleorkestret/_pages/about.md

 > <cite> Aloysius G. Tinkerfoot </cite>

 <p><iframe width="560" height="315" src="https://www.youtube.com/embed/CjUIswZyYQ0?si=TtqmyRw_mSruU7Xm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></p>

+> This machine doesn’t just play music—it breathes it, ignites it, and lets it dance in the air.
+>
+> <cite> Baroness Aelira Cogsworth </cite>

 But Tromleorkestret is about more than just the music.
 Our performances are a feast for the senses—flames that light up the night, lights that pulse with the beat, and a stage full of moving parts that bring our vision to life.
 Inspired by steampunk aesthetics, cabaret, and a love for the absurd, we aim to transport our audiences to a world where anything is possible.